 GeneCards Summary for AGT Gene

 AGT (Angiotensinogen) is a Protein Coding gene.
-Diseases associated with AGT include renal tubular dysgenesis and hypertension, essential.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with AGT include Renal Tubular Dysgenesis and Hypertension, Essential.
+Among its related pathways are Peptide ligand-binding receptors and RET signaling.
 GO annotations related to this gene include growth factor activity and serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is SERPINH1.

 UniProtKB/Swiss-Prot for AGT Gene